hkellaway/Gloss/README.md

 }
 ```

-This model would be represented using Gloss as such:
+Our Gloss model would look as such:

 ``` swift
 import Gloss